The Two-Stage Decision-Sampling Hypothesis: Understanding the Emergence of Self-Reflection in RL-Trained LLMs: Towards Understanding the Insufficiency of SFT, and the Power of RL

 \subsection{SFT Echo Chamber}

-Recent systematic analysis reveals a striking pattern: SFT consistently fails to develop self-correction capabilities despite extensive efforts to engineer reflection-rich training data. \cite{kang2025trymattersrevisitingrole} constructed SFT datasets with varying amounts of reflection steps (cut-at-1 through cut-at-6) and varying proportions of corrective F→T transitions (0\% to 100\%).
-The results are unambiguous.
+Recent systematic analysis reveals that SFT consistently fails to develop self-correction despite extensive efforts to engineer reflection-rich training data. \cite{kang2025trymattersrevisitingrole} constructed SFT datasets with varying reflection steps and corrective $F\rightarrow T$ transition proportions (0\% to 100\%).
 Models trained on maximum-reflection data outperformed minimal-reflection variants by 4.05\%, yet decomposition reveals first-candidate accuracy accounts for 3.75\% while reflection contributes only 0.3\%.
-More critically, p(F→T)—the probability of correcting an incorrect answer—showed no meaningful improvement across any training configuration.
-This echoing of first answers, where subsequent reasoning merely confirms rather than corrects, appears universal across SFT-trained thinking models.

-The gradient attribution framework developed in Section 3 provides a principled explanation.
-Recall that the surrogate reward exhibits Balanced Gradient Attribution: the advantage $A_i$ acts as a symmetric multiplier attributing credit to whichever policy component was responsible for the outcome.
-In contrast, SFT operates similarly to a KL-divergence between $\pi_{\theta}$ and the data distribution $\pi_{data}$, exhibiting Unbalanced Gradient Attribution.
+More critically, $p(F\rightarrow T)$ showed no meaningful improvement across any configuration Table~\ref{tab:kang2025}.

-The issue is that SFT maximizes likelihood of the entire trajectory as a unified sequence unable to decompose credit between "this was a good decision to RESAMPLE" versus "this was good sampling."
-Even when training data contains abundant $F\rightarrow T$ corrective patterns, SFT teaches $\pi_{sample}$ to produce text that resembles reflection but provides no gradient signal for $\pi_{d}$ to learn when to trigger correction.
+The gradient attribution framework explains this pattern.
+SFT operates similarly to a KL-divergence between $\pi_{\theta}$ and $\pi_{data}$, maximizing likelihood of entire trajectories without decomposing credit between "good decision to RESAMPLE" versus "good sampling."
+Even with abundant $F\rightarrow T$ patterns in training data, SFT teaches $\pi_{sample}$ to produce reflection-like text but provides misattributed gradient signal for $\pi_{d}$ to learn when to trigger correction, creating the 'SFT echo chamber'.

-RL's advantage $A_i$ provides exactly this contrastive signal.
-Trajectories where the model correctly identifies errors and chooses $RESAMPLE$ receive higher reward than those where it incorrectly $STOP$s, creating gradient pressure specifically on the decision component.
-Explaining the echoing effect that \cite{kang2025trymattersrevisitingrole} observes.